How does life insurance work?

 Your application will then go through an underwriting process and depending on the medical information provided, you will either be offered standard rates (the same premium as the initial quote), special rates (an increase to the premium), a postponement (cover declined for a defined period of time) or a decline (the insurance company will not accept your application).

 What types of death are covered by life insurance?

 Most life insurance policies will cover death in any event offering policyholders peace of mind that their financial affairs can be taken care of if the worst were to happen.
-Rejected life insurance claims are rare and are usually as a result of non-disclosure during the application process rather than not meeting the claim definition.
+Rejected life insurance claims are rare and are usually a result of non-disclosure or misrepresentation during the application process rather than not meeting the claim definition.
 It is extremely important therefore that you are completely honest when completing life insurance application forms and if you are unsure, ask that they write to your doctor for clarification.
 Contrary to what most people believe, it is better to say you don't know something that you don't know rather than to guess the answer to a question you're not sure about as the onus then falls on the insurance company to clarify the information by other means such as writing to your doctor.

 Does life insurance cover suicide?